hstarmans/hexastorm/readme.md

 apio raw "yosys -q"
 ```
 FPGA currently used is ICE40 with [Icestorm](http://www.clifford.at/icestorm/) flow.
-Support for other FPGAs is possibly provided by [symbiflow](https://symbiflow.github.io/)

 ## Parameters
 The user has to define the following parameters;